arkadiko-dao/arkadiko/README.md

 - Liquidation Penalty:​ The Liquidation Penalty is a fee added to a Reserve's total outstanding generated xUSD when a Liquidation occurs.
 The Liquidation Penalty is used to encourage xUSD owners to keep appropriate collateral levels.

-## Somos: Arkadiko Governance Token
+## Arkadiko Governance Token

-The $ARE governance token is used to manage and vote on proposals put forward by the community.
+The DIKO governance token is used to manage and vote on proposals put forward by the community.

 - Add a​ ​new​ ​collateral asset ​type with a unique set of Risk Parameters.
 - Change the Risk Parameters of one or more existing collateral asset types